in 6 weeks or less!

 Working with RNs and other healthcare professionals can give PCTs clarity about what they want in their careers.
 A PCT may decide they would like to continue with nursing training by completing a PCT to LPN training program.

 What Do Job Growth and Salary Potential Look Like for CNAs?

 A CNA position is a great entry-level introduction to healthcare careers.
 CNAs have the chance to work with a variety of other nursing professionals, like PCTs, LPNs, RNs, and ARNPs.
 The role also exposes workers to non-nursing healthcare fields, such as phlebotomy, physical therapy, and medicine.
 If you think you want to go into healthcare but don’t know where to start, dipping your toe in as a CNA can help.

-According to the Bureau of Labor Statistics (BLS), CNAs in Florida earned $28,660 on average in 2020.
+According to the Bureau of Labor Statistics (BLS), CNAs in Florida earned $29,840 on average in 2021.
 Meanwhile, the CNA profession is experiencing rapid growth as baby boomers hit their senior years, requiring more medical and long-term care.
-The BLS projects the number of CNA jobs in the U.S. will grow by 8% from 2019 to 2029, which is much faster than average for all occupations.
+The BLS projects the number of CNA jobs in the U.S. will grow by 8% from 2020 to 2030.
 This job growth will expand opportunities for both PCTs and CNAs.

 Is CNA or PCT the Better Career for You?

 Although PCTs have greater job scope and make slightly more money, some CNAs prefer to remain CNAs.
 Being a certified nursing assistant is excellent for people who enjoy the social and emotional aspects of healthcare.